Daniel-KM/Omeka-S-module-Verovio/README.md

 Because mei files are xml files, they are not automatically recognized by Omeka.
-To identify them, there are two solutions: use the file extension `.mei` or install the module [Next], that identify the xml-mei files with the unregistered vendor media type `application/vnd.mei+xml`.
+To identify them, there are two solutions: use the file extension `.mei` or install the module [XML Viewer], that identify the xml-mei files with the unregistered vendor media type `application/vnd.mei+xml`.
 The point is the same for the MusicXML files: use extensions `musicxml` or `mxl`.
-The vendor media type is managed by the w3c: `application/vnd.recordare.musicxml`.
+The vendor media types are managed by the w3c: `application/vnd.recordare.musicxml+xml` (flat) and `application/vnd.recordare.musicxml` (zipped).

 The white lists of media types and extensions are automatically updated to allow to upload xml files, with the extension and media type above.